0x00daemon/0x00daemon/README.md

 ### Welcome to my Cybersecurity Sanctuary!
-This is my official github where I will be uploading my projects related to malware development, reverse engineering, and python scripting.
+I'm 0x00daemon
+I am an undergraduate student pursuing a degree in cybersecurity.
+My area of interest are malware development, reverse engineering, scripting, and programming.
+I will posting interesting projects in the future on this github profile

 <br/>